HazDuck/bn/calendar_task/README.md

 You can find out your current Node version by running `node --version` in your terminal.

-> **_NOTE:_** External packages can be used to acomplish this task although the submitted solution needs to match the UI design and functionality required as per the task description.
+> **_Important:_** External packages can be used to acomplish this task although the submitted solution needs to match the UI design and functionality required as per the task description.